Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Etravirine plus Fosamprenavir/Ritonavir

 ETR may alter the concentrations of these PIs.
 Appropriate doses of the PIs have not been established (AII).22

 Tipranavir/ritonavir (TPV/r) significantly reduces ETR concentrations (AII).22

 Nevirapine Initiated in ARV-Naive Women with CD4 Counts >250 cells/mm3 or in ARV-Naive Men with CD4 Counts >400 cells/mm3

-Initiating NVP below these CD4 count thresholds increases the risk of symptomatic, and sometimes life-threatening, hepatic events.24-26 Patients with CD4 counts above these thresholds due to ART can safely switch to NVP (BI).27
+Initiating NVP in ART-naive individuals with CD4 counts above these thresholds increases the risk of symptomatic, and sometimes life-threatening, hepatic events.24-26 ART-experienced patients can safely switch to NVP if they have CD4 counts above these thresholds as a result of receiving effective ART (BI).27

 Unboosted Darunavir, Saquinavir, or Tipranavir